This web page is an explanation by Keith Dixon-Roche of the origins and workings of the universe.

 Moreover, the time (3.3776194E+15 s) necessary for light to travel across from the other side of the universe (2.R₁) is less than the current age of the universe (t₁).
 If our telescopes had the appropriate resolution, we should be able to see the entire universe from Earth today.

-Other than that generated within celestial bodies through fission (stars) and fusion (galactic force-centres, the Great Attractor and the ultimate body), all matter in the universe has the same age; i.e. that of all previous universal periods combined.
+Other than that generated within celestial bodies through fission (stars and bright planets) and fusion (galactic force-centres, the Great Attractor and the ultimate body), all matter in the universe has the same age; i.e. that of all previous universal periods combined.

 The Great Attractor is simply the reaccreted rubble left behind after a 'Big-Bang'.
 As defined in 'Calculations above,' it is probably 2.1428862E+46kg (≈0.5% of all universal mass).